ViGi02/ImageFilterApp/README.md

 # Image Filter App

-This is a JavaFX application that applies filters to images.
+A simple JavaFX application that allows users to upload images, apply filters like Grayscale, Invert Colors, and Sepia, and save the modified images.
+Perfect for exploring basic image processing and JavaFX GUI design.

 ## Features
 - Upload an image